obica-ai/New-dynamic-model-for-dryVR/README.md

 <img src="figures/dryvrmodel.png" style="float: left; margin-right: 10px;" />

 The white-box transition system is specified as a JSON file and the black-box simulator can be written in any language.
 DryVR uses PAC-learning to learn a sensitivity function for the black-box and combines that with reachanbility analysis on the transition graph.
 The tool has been used to verify ground and aeiral vehicle models in complex scenarios.
-You can find more detailed documentation and usages from [this page](https://dryvr.readthedocs.io/en/latest/publications.html).
+You can find more detailed documentation and usages from https://dryvrtool.readthedocs.io.

 Note that there are three branches: `master`: it is based on Python 3 and supports hybrid models; `symmetries`: it is the modification of the master branch created to support symmetry-based acceleration for reachtube computations created for this ATVA 2019 paper: "Using symmetry transformations in equivariant dynamical systems for their safety verification" by Hussein Sibai, Navid Mokhlesi, and Sayan Mitra, however it does not support hybrid models; `dryvr2`: it is the deprecated version using Python 2.7 which support all features of DryVR 2.0.